-- Unselect the Follow Me option. - Switch to Whiteboard or Application Sharing mode.
+- Unselect the Follow Me option. - Switch to Whiteboard mode.
 (For details, see The Content Area Modes on page 16.)

 Viewing a Web Tour

 A Web Tour is a type of content, and appears in the Content area like the Whiteboard and Application Sharing.